veyselkartalmis/SQFLite_CRUD/README.md

 # SQFLite CRUD Example

-This repo contains an application that shows car list by using SQFLite CRUD Operations.
+This repo contains an application that shows car list by using SQFLite CRUD Operations with null safety.